-Acreage: 1960-1985: Wisconsin Department of Natural Resources, Forestry Tax Unit.
-1990-2013: State totals from Statements of Assessment filed with the Wisconsin Department of Revenue.

-Tax per Acre: Calculated by the Wisconsin Department of Revenue for land in the "forest" class.
+Acreage Source: 1960-1985: Wisconsin Department of Natural Resources, Forestry Tax Unit.
+1990-2015: State totals from Statements of Assessment filed with the DOR.
+Tax per Acre Source: Calculated by the DOR for land in the "forest" class.

 Although these forest land tax programs have increased the amount of timber harvested in the state, the amount of such harvests that can be attributed to these special forest tax lands is not known.
 Nevertheless, property taxes remain a concern for forest land owners, especially as land values increase due to demand for land for recreational and other non-forestry uses.
 If a forest land owner wishes to pursue forestry, enrolling the land under the MFL provides a mechanism to ease the tax burden.
 The provisions of the MFL law that require landowners to follow management plans and that impose penalties for failure to follow those plans has reduced the chances that landowners will use the MFL to reduce their taxes while waiting to sell the land for non-forestry purposes.